chiahuiliu/FNC_Python3/README.md

 (p.s one claim may have more than one article)
 - claimTruthiness: the TRUE stance for the claim
 - articleStance: the stance of the article

+## Models

+### Gradient Boosted Decision Tree Model
+For xgboost documentation, refer to this: https://xgboost.readthedocs.io/en/latest/ For an explanation of the GBDT model, read this: https://xgboost.readthedocs.io/en/latest/tutorials/model.html

+The main file for this model is `xgb_train_cvBodyId.py`.
+The parameters are set from line 23-34, we've modified the parameters in the subsequent 10 lines.
+Refer to the file for commented instructions.

+### SVM Model
+For SVM sklearn documentation/model explanation, refer to this: https://scikit-learn.org/stable/modules/svm.html.

+The main file for this model is `svm_2.py`.
+The parameters are set in the main function.
+Again, refer to the file for commented instructions.

+### Evaluation Metric

+The original evaluation metric for this task was a multi-level weighted score.
+Upon further investigation, we found inconsistencies with this metric.
+Read more about these inconsistencies in this paper (https://arxiv.org/pdf/1806.05180.pdf).
+We performed sensitivity analysis for multiple models, including the XGBoost, SVM, and logistic regression models, and found that there was an imbalance in the F1 score.
+The paper highlights other evaluation metrics as well.

+The main file for model evaluation is `score.py`.
+Upon running it, it will print an F1 score as well as a confusion matrix.